DocumentationAdvancedSystem Context

 Call LLMsPlatform Core manages LLM interactions

-Manage statePlatform Core handles runtime state
+Manage statePlatform Core owns runtime state

 Handle I/OPlatform Core manages external integrations